ball pit.jpg

 STAR Puppy

-The STAR Puppy class is an AKC program that provides a test and certificate for puppies and owners who demonstrate 20 owner and puppy behaviors at the conclusion of the class.
-STAR Puppy is designed to get dog owners and their puppies off to a good start and is an excellent first training class for puppies and provides a lead-in to the AKC Canine Good Citizen program.
-Owners must attend all 6 class sessions to take the test and obtain the certificate.
+This class is for puppies 12 weeks to 10 months old at the start of the class.
+STAR Puppy is designed to get dog owners and their puppies off to a good start.
+It is an excellent first training class for puppies and provides a lead-in to the AKC Canine Good Citizen program.
+In classes aimed at earning the AKC STAR Puppy distinction you’ll be able to get info on your puppy-raising questions.
+Handlers must attend all 6 class sessions in order to take the test and obtain the certificate.

-MON 5:15 - 5:45 pm Instructor: Jennie Weisenberger Limit 6 for puppies 6-10 months old at start of class.
-No class Memorial Day.
-Make up class June 3
+MON 5:30 - 6:00 pm Instructor: Jennie Weisenberger Limit 6 This class is for puppies 3-10 months of age at the start of class.

-WED 5:15 - 5:45 pm Instructor: Peggy Cushard Limit 6 for puppies 12 weeks to 6 months old at start of class
+WED 6:00-6:30 pm Instructor: Peggy Cushard Limit 6 This class is for puppies 12 weeks to 6 months of age at the start of class.

 Household Obedience

-For handlers who want to build a bond with their dog, learn basic obedience, and have a dog that is a happy, well-adjusted member of the family.
-Positive reinforcement is used to teach: sit, down, stay, leave it, come, loose leash walking, and mat training.
+For handlers who want to build a bond with their dog, learn basic obedience, impulse control, and have a dog that is a happy, well-adjusted member of the family.
+Positive reinforcement is used to teach: sit, down, stay, leave it, come, and loose leash walking.
 Dogs will be exposed to other people and dogs.
-Dogs must wear a flat buckle collar, martingale, or harness.
+Dog must be on a 6’ leash.
 Bring lots of small, soft, high-value treats.
 Dogs should be at least 6 months of age or have completed a puppy class.

 WED 5:30 - 6:15 pm Instructor: Jan McLean Limit 6

-Pre-requisite: Must have taken at least one obedience class and dog is able to walk on leash.
+Pre-requisites: Dogs must be under control, understand basic obedience commands, and be able to walk on leash.
+Dogs should be at least 6 months old.
+Ideally they should have taken a beginning obedience class.
 The CGC (Canine Good Citizen) is a ten-skill training program that focuses on basic good manners and obedience, instilling the values of responsible ownership, and strengthening the bond between you and your dog at home and in the community.
-OTCGL offers the CGC test several times a year.
-Our next scheduled event is June 18 at 6:00-8:00 pm.
+THis class prepares you to take the CGC test offered by OTCGL several times a year and testing will be offered by the instructor at the completion of the class.

 COMPETITIVE OBEDIENCE